 Competitive sports are a lot fun.
 They help you stay healthy, meet new people, and teach you about teamwork.
 If you've never played a sport before, it's a chance to try something new.
 But sports also take a lot of hard work and practice.
 So starting a new season might make you feel a little nervous.

-Here are a few ways to put yourself at ease and make sure you're ready for the first day:
+Here are some ways to help you get ready for the first day:

 - Consider a sports camp.
-Sports camps can help new and experienced players brush up on skills before the season starts.
+Sports camps help new and experienced players practice skills before the season starts.
 College players, coaches, or other professionals usually teach the camps.
 Most include drill sessions, then scrimmages toward the end of the day.
-Drill work helps improve skills and scrimmaging with other campers lets you apply those skills in real-game situations.
+Drill work helps improve skills.
+Scrimmaging with other campers lets you practice those skills in real-game situations.
 Scrimmages also can help you get the feel of playing on a team if it's something you're not used to.
-Many schools and colleges offer various sports camps during the summer and on the weekends during the school year.
-If camps aren't your thing, organizing a group of people to play a weekly game can be a great way to practice.
+Many schools and colleges offer sports camps and clinics during the summer and on the weekends during the school year.

 Sports and Exercise Safety